 A significant proportion of learners reported outcomes such as the acquisition of computer or technical skills, mastered core competencies, the attainment of a certificate, or workforce readiness skills.
-These results indicate that learners were
+These results indicate that learners were able to achieve a wide array of educational and workforce preparation skills.

-Learners whose primary goal was family-related cited increased involvement in their children's education (23.6 percent) and children's literacy (17.1 percent), and meeting a personal (52 percent) and family goal (40 percent).
+Learners whose primary goal was family-related cited increased involvement in their children's education (21 percent) and children's literacy (15 percent), and meeting a personal (55 percent) and family goal (48 percent).
 These learners also showed significant community-related outcomes.